rollkit/local-celestia-devnet/README.md

 To stop the container when you are attached to the container, you can use `Ctrl+C` to stop the container.

-To stop the container when ou are detached from the container, you can use the `docker ps` command to find the container ID:
+To stop the container when you are detached from the container, you can use the `docker ps` command to find the container ID:

 ```bash